 If you are not aware already, February is a popular month for job fairs.
 It is important to prepare for job fairs in a number of ways, including what you will wear.
-For the basics on what is appropriate for clothing, look at the Casual vs. Professional: Dress for Ladies or the Modern Menswear posts.
+For the basics on what is appropriate for clothing, look at our other dress for success posts.

 Some key things to consider when choosing your outfit include: